sgchun/nps/README.md

 ## Running NPS

 ### Test cases
 We provide two sets of simulated test cases.
 Due to their large file sizes, they are provided separately from the software distribution.
 Please download them from the Sunyaev Lab server (ftp://genetics.bwh.harvard.edu/download/schun/).
-Test set #1 is relatively small (225MB), and NPS can complete in less than 1 hour in total on a modest desktop PC even without linear-algebra acceleration.
+Test set #1 is relatively small (225MB), and NPS can be run in less than 1 hour in total on a modest desktop PC even without linear-algebra acceleration.
 In contrast, test set #2 is more realistic simulation (11GB) and will require serious computational resources.
-NPS will generate up to 1 TB of intermediate data and can take 1/2 day to a day on computer clusters with linear-algebra acceleration.
+NPS will generate up to 1 TB of intermediate data and can take ~ 6 hours on computer clusters with linear-algebra acceleration.

 Both simulated datasets were generated using our multivariate-normal simulator (See our NPS manuscript for the details).
 Briefly:
 - **Test set #1.** The number of markers across the genome is limited to 100,449.
-We assume that all causal SNPs are included in the 100,449 SNPs.
-Note that this is an unrealistic assumption; with such a sparse SNP set, causal SNPs cannot be directly genotyped or accurately tagged.
+We assume that all causal SNPs are included in those 100,449 SNPs.
+Note that this is an unrealistic assumption; with such a sparse SNP set, causal SNPs may not be necessarily genotyped or accurately tagged.
 The fraction of causal SNP is 0.005 (a total of 522 causal SNPs).
 The GWAS cohort size is 100,000.
 The training cohort has 2,500 cases and 2,500 controls.
 The validation cohort consists of 5,000 individuals without case over-sampling.
 The heritability is 0.5.
 The phenotype prevalence is 5%.

 - **Test set #2.** The number of markers across the genome is 5,012,500.
 The fraction of causal SNP is 0.001 (a total of 5,008 causal SNPs).
 The GWAS cohort size is 100,000.
 The training cohort has 2,500 cases and 2,500 controls.
 The validation cohort consists of 5,000 samples without case over-sampling.
 The heritability is 0.5.
 The phenotype prevalence is 5%.
 This is one of the benchmark simulation datasets used in our manuscript, with 10-fold reduction in validation cohort size.